telerik/kendo-ui-core/docs/controls/editors/combobox/virtualization.md

     callback([413]) //the result is JSONP

-### Function Implementation
+**Function implementation**

 As mentioned in the previous section, the service maps the selected value to a particular row index.
 The implementation of this functionality is completely under your control.
 However, the most simplified implementation includes the iteration of all items counting the index of the rows.
 A more optimized solution still is to use a dedicated SQL method that handles this action internally.
-Do this by using the [`ROW_NUMBER()`](https://msdn.microsoft.com/en-us/library/ms186734.aspx) function.
+You can do this by using the [`ROW_NUMBER()`](https://msdn.microsoft.com/en-us/library/ms186734.aspx) function.

+#### Map Values to dataItem

-### Sample Case `mapValueTo: "dataItem"` (Kendo UI R3 2016)
+The `mapValueTo: "dataItem"` configuration is available as of the Kendo UI R3 2016.
 The `valueMapper` is called when you want to select a data item that is not present in the data source.

 The exemplary case below demonstrates the process.

-The widget is configuredas follows:
+The widget is configured as follows:
 - The `pageSize` is set to `50`.
 - The selected value is `foo`.